Written by

 Good enough!
 Great work, Mike.
 I'm definitely going to have more jobs for you in the future.

 Listen, Mr. Hess.
 I don't like that she's got an investigator working against you.
-Divorce court can be brutal.
-You didn't hear this from me, but if I were in your position, I'd been looking for some creative ways to protect my assets, you know what I mean?
+Divorce courts can be brutal.
+You didn't hear this from me, but if I were in your position, I'd be looking for some creative ways to protect my assets, you know what I mean?

 Mike, I didn't get this successful by being sloppy with money.
 Don't you worry about me.